An epicenter is to point on the earth's surface nearest to the point underground where the earthquake actually began.

 3: reproduced word for word : exact, verbatim <a literal translation>

-1: in a literal sense or manner : actually <took the remark literally> <was literally insane>
+1: in a literal sense or manner : actually <took the remark literally> <was literally insane>Usage Discussion of LITERALLY

 2: in effect : virtually <will literally turn the world upside down to combat cruelty or injustice — Norman Cousins>